components/autofill into a layered component in order to enable iOS to cleanly share code in

 - Introduce the AutofillDriverIOS class [NOT STARTED]

-- Eliminate convenience usages of the content layer [NOT STARTED]
+- Eliminate convenience usages of the content layer [DONE]

 Help!
 How Do I Get My Autofill-Related Work Done?

 The intended audience of this section is engineers working on components/autofill, and its purpose is to answer questions of the form "I need to do Foo, but I can't do it via Bar anymore!
 What do I do?".